 - Excessive eyelid skin that can also hood the upper lid (some patients benefit from both a brow lift AND an upper blepharoplasty

 - Lines around the eyes (known as crow’s feet)

 - Will not create large scars or hair loss since it is performed with a tiny scope through very small incisions

 Who should have a brow lift?

 As in most signs of facial aging, it depends on a combination of your family genetics and social habits i.e. smoking, sun exposure, etc.. but typically is recommended for patients in their 40s or beyond.
-The appearance you will notice in the mirror is decreased exposure of the upper eye lid from drooping of the thick non-hair bearing eyebrow skin over the upper eyelid.
-Ideally, in a woman the eyebrow should be located at or above the bony ridge of the eye socket, and should be demonstrated to you during your consultation.
+The appearance you will notice in the mirror is decreased exposure of the upper eyelid from dropping of the thick non-hair bearing eyebrow skin over the upper eyelid.
+Ideally, in a woman, the eyebrow should be located at or above the bony ridge of the eye socket and should be demonstrated to you during your consultation.

-Who should not have a endoscopic brow lift?
+Who should not have an endoscopic brow lift?